 Keeping your calf muscles limber is going to be extremely important.
-When you build a lot of muscle, you run the risk of pulling tendons and joints out of alignment.
-If you’re going to pack on muscle in an area as specialized and delicate as your Achilles, then you’re absolutely going to need to stretch regularly.
+When you build a lot of muscle, you run the risk of pulling tendons and joints out of alignment, so you’re absolutely going to need to stretch regularly.

 Rest days are the bread and butter of an effective workout routine.
 You need rest just as much as you need exercise.
 The importance of rest after a particularly intense workout and the reason you don’t just train the same muscle every day lies in how your body builds muscle.